dreadlord-sedai/AeroDesk-Pro/README.md

 - Implement responsive layouts
 - Use SwingWorker for background operations
 - Provide user feedback for all operations
+- Use wider buttons (150px) for better usability
+- Remove icons for professional appearance

 ### Multithreading
 - Use SwingWorker for UI updates
 - Implement proper synchronization
 - Handle thread interruption gracefully
 - Avoid blocking the EDT (Event Dispatch Thread)
+- Use ScheduledExecutorService for background operations

 ### API Integration
 - Implement proper error handling with fallbacks
 - Use background threads for API calls
 - Cache responses when appropriate
 - Log all API interactions for monitoring
+- Provide realistic mock data when API is unavailable
+- Track API usage and provide user feedback

 ## 🐛 Troubleshooting